Thinking of starting a stroke support group? It may seem a daunting task, but here’s how to keep it “SIMPLE”:

 If You Start One, They Will Come

-First, contact survivors, family members and healthcare professionals for guidance and ideas.
-Ask for names of people that might be interested.
+Know that you don’t have to do this alone — contact survivors, family members and healthcare professionals for guidance and ideas.
+Ask for names of people that might be interested in helping you run the group.
 Once you find two or three interested people, you’re ready to take the next steps.

 Organize a support group with these components: